kirang270/kirang270/README.md

 ## Hi there 👋

 # 💫 About Me:
 Hello there, my name is Kiran and I am from India.
-I am a passionate software engineer currently working as a Sr. DevOps Engineer in an Ed-tech company. <br>I am working on various AWS cloud services and DevOps practices.
+I am a passionate software engineer currently working as a Sr. Cloud & DevOps Engineer in Academian Inc. <br>I am working on various AWS cloud services and DevOps practices.
 I like to learn new skills in my job profile.

 ## 🌐 Socials: